bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

     rm -rf cross/usr/local/include

+#### Optional - Strip binaries and executables
+Binaries and executables generated in this project have debugging information embedded in them by default.
+A small amount of space (around 20%) can be saved by removing this debugging information using the "strip" command.

+The following example searches through the "cross" subdirectory and "strips" any appropriate files.

+     find cross/ -type f -exec strip {} \;

+"strip" command error messages saying "file format not recognized" are safe to ignore.

 ### Optional : Create an archive of the finished product
-The finished product is now in the **cross** subdirectory (or whatever BULILDHOST_DEST is set to).
+The finished product is now in the **cross** subdirectory.
 If this data needs to be transferred to the Seagate Central as part of the manual installation procedure then rename that directory to a descriptive name and then create an archive.
 For example

      mv cross seagate-central-samba
      tar -caf seagate-central-samba.tar.gz seagate-central-samba

 ### Troubleshooting
+Here are some steps that should be taken when troubleshooting issues while cross compiling software for the Seagate Central.
+Note that logs for each stage are automatically stored in the **log** subdirectory of the base working directory.

+### Configure logs
+If the configure stage of a build is failing, then verbose configure logs are generally stored in a file called "config.log" underneath the "obj/myutil" sub directory or the src/samba-X.X.X directory for samba.

+Search for configure logs by running the following command from the base working directory.

+     find -name config.log

+### More verbose build logs
+The output of the "make" part of the build scripts can be made more verbose and detailed by adding some options to the build commands.
+For example, to restrict a build to one thread and to produce more verbose output, specify the "-j1 V=1" parameters as follows.

+     ./build-samba-01-library1.sh -j1 V=1

+"-d" may be added in order to troubleshoot issues with "make" itself as opposed to the compilation part of the process.
+Note that "-d" generates a very large amount of logs.

+### Make sure required build tools are installed
+If the compilation process complains about a too not being installed or a command not being found then it may be necessary to install that utility on your build host.

+Use your build host's software management tools to search for the appropriate packages that need installing.
+For example

+OpenSuse : zypper search tool-name
+Debian : apt search tool-name

 The vast majority of problems will be due to

  * A needed build system component has not been installed.
- * The "Special library and header customizations" step was skipped.
  * A previous build step was not completed successfully.
  * Weird issues with the samba in-tree build system.

+### Problems building the samba component
+Building samba itself is unique in that it must use "in tree" building, which means that objects and compilation outputs are placed in the source tree of samba itself.

 If you encounter problems compiling the samba component then make sure to always have a clean source tree at the start of each build.
 This means deleting the samba source directory and then re-expanding the samba tar archive to generate a fresh samba source directory.

+     cd src
+     rm -rf samba-X.X.X
+     tar -xf samba-X.X.X.tar.gz

+### Warning messages
 It's worth mentioning that some of the libraries, especially gnutls, may generate a very large volume of warning messages during compilation.
 Particularly